 Or maybe she's a fittingly absurdist mascot in homage to Brooklyn itself: the borough of identity crisis.
 Is it the borough of beards, hipsters, biergardens and artisinal cheeses?
 Or storied home to the Brooklyn Naval Yard, a once-major cruise-ship port and hub of industry?

-In the collage above, in addition to the provocative octopus tees you'll also see Alfie's early prototype for the tee shirt design.
+In the collage above, in addition to the provocative octopus tees you'll also see our early prototype for the tee shirt design.
 The original was to have centered around a floating straight razor cleverly masquerading as a greater-than sign.
 Even though that tee shirt was never printed and is not available, I added those images because I find it so interesting how drastically designs can change and morph going from an idea to a finished product.

 But the fact that this particular design could start out as a sensible, straight-forward straight razor and end up an esoteric, blade-wielding sea monster is at once completely ludicrous and unquestionably apropos.
 That's SO Brooklyn.